Carlos Santana Player Props: Pirates vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.80 team ERA ranks fifth among all MLB pitching staffs.
+- The Padres' 3.84 team ERA ranks ninth among all league pitching staffs.

-- Padres pitchers combine to rank 13th in baseball in home runs given up (86 total, 1.1 per game).
+- The Padres rank 12th in baseball in home runs given up (87 total, 1.1 per game).

-- His most recent time out was on Thursday against the San Francisco Giants, when the left-hander went six scoreless innings while allowing three hits.
+- The righty's most recent time out was on Saturday against the Washington Nationals, when he went seven innings, surrendering one earned run while allowing six hits.

+- The 30-year-old has put up an ERA of 3.88, with 8.2 strikeouts per nine innings, in 11 games this season.
+Opponents are hitting .260 against him.

 © 2023 Data Skrive.
 All rights reserved.